bcuz/spectrum/Readme.md

-# Flashcard App :NL: :uk:
+# :netherlands: Flashcard App :uk:

 This flashcards app is a simple application coded in vanilla JavaScript.